Appraisal News and Business Tips

 Click here to subscribe to our FREE weekly appraiser email newsletter and get the latest appraisal news!!

-NOTE: Please scroll down to read the other topics in this long blog post on real estate market changing, appraisal bias research, unusual homes, mortgage origination stats, etc.
+NOTE: Please scroll down to read the other topics in this long blog post on non-lender appraisals, and types of bias, Scams on black homes, unusual homes, mortgage origination stats, etc.

 Read more!!